Version 4.0 of MINX is now available for MAC OS X, Windows and Linux.

 MINX is an interactive application written in IDL and compiled into an IDL Virtual Machine (VM) file.
-It functions both as a general-purpose tool to visualize MISR data and as a specialized tool to analyze properties of smoke, volcanic and dust plumes, especially plume height and velocity.
+It functions both as a general-purpose tool to visualize MISR data and as a specialized tool to analyze properties of smoke, volcanic and dust plumes, especially plume height and aerosol velocity.
 It includes high-level options to create:

 MP4 animation of MISR's view of overlapping smoke plumes and towering pyro-cumulus clouds.
 Drag the animation handle back and forth to view the nine camera angle images.
 Go to Smoke Plume Example to see MINX height retrieval results.

-Map views of MISR orbit locations.
+Map views of MISR orbit or path locations.

 Lists of MISR orbits that pass over user-specified locations at user-specified times together with map images.